hopbit/sets/README.md

 ## TODO/FIXME ##

+Going through Archive from oldest sets to most recent.

+- current set:
+    - primrose-april-2008
+- to fix:
+    + download link
+    + cover
-- add links to beatport/itunes withi tracklists
+    + links to itunes/beatport/junodownload
-- social networks
+    + mixcloud player box
+    + push online
-  - facebook
+    - post on facebook
-  - twitter
+    - post on twitter
-  - g+
+    - post on g+
-- other networks
+    - fan on mixcloud
+    - fan on twitter
-  - soundcloud
+    - fan on soundcloud
-  - mixcloud
+    - fan on youtube

 ----